 Born and raised in Grenada, MS, Dr. Crowder attended Millsaps College where he graduated magna cum laude with a degree in biology.
-He attended medical school at the University of Mississippi, pursuing training in internal medicine and cardiology there as well.
+He attended medical school at the University of Mississippi, pursuing training in internal medicine and cardiology.
 Finally, Dr. Crowder underwent a year of additional training in advanced interventional cardiology techniques at the Medical University of South Carolina.
 There he trained with national leaders in the interventional cardiology community with an emphasis on atrial septal defect/patent foramen ovale repair as well as techniques for treatment of hypertrophic cardiomyopathy.

-He is board certified in internal medicine, cardiovascular disease, and interventional cardiology.
+Dr. Crowder is board certified in internal medicine, cardiovascular disease, and interventional cardiology.
 His memberships include the Mississippi State Medical Association, the American Medical Association, and the American College of Cardiology.
 He is a fellow of the College of Cardiology.
 He has been active in the medical community and is a past member of the board of trustees of the state medical association.

-He attends St. Richard’s Church with his wife Kimberly.
+He attends St. Richard’s Church with his wife, Kimberly.
 When he is not working, he enjoys reading and playing music.
 He is an accomplished pianist and works with his father on various record projects.